 How often do they run?

-each of the local hubs plan their sessions to suit their local network but in general hubs will meet once every two to three months always between 3pm and 5pm.
-We also run an annual conference, for information on the 2017 conference please see here.
+Each of the local hubs plan their sessions to suit their local network but in general hubs will meet once every two to three months always between 3pm and 5pm.

-We also run a conference once a year which is open to any of our network members, see the 2018 programme here.
+We also run a conference once a year which is open to any of our network members.

 Where do you meet?